GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

 ### 6. Introduction and Background Information

 An AF beacon hosts information for variants and metadata for datasets that these variants belong to.
 These two types of information are often stored separately in a database but linked through some reference property that contains the dataset ID for the records.
 This dataset ID is the pivotal piece of information, under which the records are displayed in a client response and that allows to integrate the response with other services in GDI.
 When attempting a withdrawal of the beacon records related to a dataset, it will be necessary to determine which is the exact ID of the dataset, as case sensitivity and other character inferences may result in an unsuccessful withdrawal attempt.
 The withdrawal procedure of a soft-deletion is slightly different from a hard-deletion, where the amount of records to be deleted is significantly higher.
-Withdrawal by hard-deletion includes variants and dataset records type, whereas soft-deletion includes only the latter.
+Withdrawal by hard-deletion includes variant and dataset record type, whereas soft-deletion includes only the latter.
 It is important that the withdrawal procedure is preceded by a double-check of the dataset requested for withdrawal in coordination with the Fair Data Point service.
 For a broader context of GDI SOPs, please refer to the [Charter](../../docs/GDI-SOP_charter.md#4-introduction).